The extended special

 reference frames is achieved only in the case when the speed of light is

 assumed to be constant in all reference frames.
-Hence we can see that the main
+From

 interpretation of the results of relativistic experiments, regardless of the

-arising paradoxes.
-The role of the ESTR reduces to explaining this from other
+paradoxes that arise.
+The role of the ESTR reduces to explaining this from

-perspectives than in the STR, based on a more understandable system of axioms.
+other perspectives than in the STR, based on a more understandable system of

 The theoretical approach developed by